JoshuaPK/Citus-Cluster-K8s/docs/notes.md

 1. How to set up the Citus cluster so that it communicates properly with other Citus nodes within the whole Kubernetes environment.

+# Update Sept 22 2019#

+Now that everything works, we need to change the volumes so that they don't use NFS- make this easy to deploy via helm chart where there may not be a NFS server.